 When this movie came out, the novel was already a cult classic but few knew about it.
 The comic was set in the 90s.
 The movie chose to smartly create an alternate universe set in the future, that way they didn’t have to take flack for destroying the parliament building.
 Hugo Weaving (Agent Smith from the Matrix) has such a mastery with his diction it’s insane the way he delivers each dialogue.
 Not once do you see his face in the movie, yet you see all sorts of expression on that pale smiling Fawkesian mask.
 Natalie Portman has looked incredibly pretty in this film and pairs very well with V as Evey.
 The Wachowskis have done a phenomenal work in adapting a screenplay out of the comics, in many ways outdoing the original.
-This is V For Vendetta Explained.
+Here’s the plot and ending of V For Vendetta explained and compared with the graphic novel.

 I’m going to take you through the events of the movie in chronological order as that makes things a lot more clear and gives a good perspective of things as well.
 This does make it filled with spoilers and kills the obvious theatrics.
 I’ll try and fill in some details from the comic as we go along.
 I’ve marked the details of the comic in